 What are your fees for letting my property?

 We are fully transparent with our fees so you will never get any nasty surprises.
-Click to download our landlord fees.
+They typically are a percentage of the monthly rental and include VAT.
+Download our landlord fees.

 How long does it usually take you to find a tenant?